alpha74/CUDA_basics/6_using_host_memory_in_device/README.md

 // Allocate on host
 cudaHostAlloc( (void**)&a, size * sizeof( int ), cudaHostAllocDefault ) ;
-// Other flags: cudaHostAllocWriteCombined | cudaHostAllocMapped
+// Some other flags: cudaHostAllocWriteCombined | cudaHostAllocMapped

 // Get corresponding Device pointer cudaHostGetDevicePointer( &dev_a, a, 0 )